steffenyount/super-scorpio/README.md

 void log_tick_with_value(char * msg, uint32_t uint32)
 ```

-Individual log messages are recorded in less than 10 CPU steps, making this a useful tool for log-debugging in
+Individual log messages are recorded in less than 20 CPU instructions, making this a useful tool for log-debugging in
 situations with tight timing or processing constraints.

 The heavy lifting for the printf msg string token evaluation is processed outside the critical path, when there's CPU